oxdev03/node-tantivy-binding/docs/tutorials.md

 }
 ```

-The `toJson()` method returns a pretty-printed JSON string that shows the final score value, a breakdown of how the score was calculated, details about which query clauses matched, and the contribution of individual terms.
+The `toJSON()` method returns a pretty-printed JSON string that shows the final score value, a breakdown of how the score was calculated, details about which query clauses matched, and the contribution of individual terms.

 This is particularly useful when debugging why certain documents rank higher than others.